ionic-team/capacitor-site/pages/docs/v3/updating/plugins.md

 - 9000-9999 should be reserved for Capacitor core and official plugins
 - 10000+ should be reserved for community/third-party plugins

+> Android may be adding support for auto-managed request codes, which would make request codes in the Capacitor ecosystem a nonissue.
+Subscribe to [#3948](https://github.com/ionic-team/capacitor/issues/3948) for updates.

 ### iOS

 TODO